This page contains information on how to apply to SUNY Geneseo as an incoming first-year student.

 - Early Decision: Nov.
 15 for fall admission (N/A for spring)

-- Freshman: May 1 for fall admission, Dec.
+- First-Year: January 1 for fall admission, Dec.
 1 for spring

 - Transfer: Rolling deadline for fall and spring admission